 Update by Mia Coward, August 2019

-After two hours of traveling, we arrive at Mr. Nguyen Ngoc Thin house.
-His house is far in the mountains and the air is dry but the sun is not so bad.
-He and his wife Caos Thi Loan welcome us in his home.
-He is a very cheery man and full of laughter.
-He made jokes during the entire visit.
-His wife is much more reserved, a very quiet and sweet woman and stays with the boys most of the conversation.
+After two hours of traveling, we arrive at Mr. Nguyen Ngoc Thin’s house on the way to the mountains.
+The air is dry but the sun is not so bad.
+Mr Thin and his wife Caos Thi Loan welcome us in his home.
+He is a very cheery man and full of laughter – indeed he makes jokes during the entire visit.
+His wife is much more reserved, a very quiet and sweet woman.
+She stays with the boys most of the conversation.
 There has been no change in their sons’ conditions since our last visit.
-Today they are awake and talking in the background.

-As we chat, both sons are also talking in the background and Mr. Thin jokes that one can understand english.
-When the conversation is over and we walk around to take pictures, I actually say hello to one of the sons and he repeats it back with a smile and he moves back and forth in the hammock.
-He shares that they can watch TV as well and they are very protective over their mother.
+As we chat, both sons are talking in the background and Mr. Thin jokes that one can understand English.
+When the conversation is over and we walk around to take pictures, I say hello to one of the sons.
+He responds with a smile and moves back and forth in the hammock.
+Mr Thin says they watch TV and are very protective of their mother.

-Mr. Thin’s cows are developing very well.
-They are very healthy growing nice.
-He tells us that in one month the mother cow will give birth to a new baby calf so he will have 3 cows in total.
-The calf that AEPD and AP provided him has not conceived a baby as of yet but is growing strong.
-He is very excited for us to see his grapefruit and jackfruit farm later during the visit.
-Since there has been a drought the grapefruit trees have not been as productive and they are smaller than usual.
-Mr.Thin is also planting 700 grapefruit trees and 50 jackfruit trees.
-It will take about 2 to 3 years for his farm to fully flourish.
-To watch over the farmhe stays in a shed he made and that is where he is able to manage the farm, cows, and not so far from home.
-The farm is about 1 Kilometer from the home.
-Mr. Thin takes care of the farm and the cows while his wife takes care of the pigs and chickens and their sons while he is away.
-Sometimes at night, his nephew will come to help him in the farm.
+Mr. Thin’s cows are healthy and growing well.
+The mother cow will give birth to a new calf soon, which would give him 3 cows in total.
+The calf that AEPD and AP provided him has not conceived yet but seems strong.
+Mr Thin is very excited to show us his grapefruit and jackfruit.
+Since there has been a drought, the grapefruit trees have not been as productive as usual but Mr.Thin is planting 700 new grapefruit and 50 jackfruit trees.
+It will take about 2 to 3 years for them to become fully productive.
+To watch over the farm, Mr Thin stays in a shed he has built about a kilometer from home.
+While he looks after the farm, his wife takes care of the pigs and chickens and their sons.
+Sometimes his nephew will come to help him in the farm.

-After taking pictures of the home and sons, we leave to the farm which I initially though was behind the house but it was actually up a narrow dirt road further into the mountains.
-We walk around and Mr. Thin shows where he has the grapefruit and jackfruit planted.
-We did not get to see the animals since it was almost midday and hot they were far under some shaded trees.
-Mr. Thin was proud of this land and showed every part with much excitement explaining that he is even thinking of raising some ducks since there is a small pond on the land.
+After taking pictures of the home and sons, we leave for the farm which is up a narrow dirt road heading into the mountains.
+Mr. Thin shows us the grapefruit and jackfruit.
+We did not get to see the animals since it was almost midday and they were resting under some shaded trees.
+Mr. Thin is proud of his farm and – like any entrepreneur – always looking for new opportunities.
+He is even thinking of raising some ducks in a small pond on the property.